 Overview

-Types of ARU data
+Types of ARU Data

 The key differences in the type of ARU data being collected relates to factors such as whether the unit is set to turn on if triggered, or at a set hours in the day, how long the unit records for each time it turns on, what frequency the unit is triggered at, etc. There are a variety of variables that alter the data collection method.